gcamargo96/ConcurrentProgramming/README.md

 # ConcurrentProgramming
-Parallel implementation of Gauss-Jordan Elimination for Concurrent Programming classes, wrote in C language with MPI and OpenMP.
+Parallel implementation of Gauss-Jordan Elimination for Concurrent Programming classes, written in C with MPI and OpenMP.